 When you start posting jobs on various online and offline media, it becomes important for you to measure the outcome of the posting.
 Measuring the impact of your job postings will not just tell you whether your postings are being viewed by the right job seekers but also give you a heads up on whether an alternative approach is required to woo the target candidates.

-Here are five key points to remember in order to be able to assess the results of your job postings:
+Here are four key points to remember in order to be able to assess the results of your job postings:

 - Use of Relevant Keywords: The use of the right keywords, apart from attracting candidates to view your job posting while scrolling through the listed jobs, also helps in pushing up your job posting rank in a keyword-based job search.
 Job seekers often initiate a keyword search for location and job title or even of the key skills required; hence, by using the perfect keywords, you can ensure that your job posting ranks high in the search results and is viewed by a majority of your target candidate pool.